 Can I use my credit card in Europe?

-Museum-hopping in Paris, wine-tasting in Tuscany or wave-riding in Portugal?
-If you’re traveling in Europe, it’s unlikely you’ll run out of fun things to do.
-But you may be wondering about the best way to pay for things while on your trip.
+If you’re traveling in Europe, it’s unlikely you’ll run out of fun things to do, but you may be wondering about the best way to pay for things while on your trip.
+The good news is you can use your credit card in Europe because credit cards are widely accepted—especially if you’re in a major city or tourist destination.

 What you’ll learn:

-- There might be other benefits of using a credit card while traveling in Europe, like added travel protections and the ability to earn rewards.
+There might be other benefits of using a credit card while traveling in Europe, like added travel protections and the ability to earn rewards.

-Are credit cards accepted in Europe?
+How do credit cards work in Europe?

 Chip-and-PIN vs. chip-and-signature technology

 European credit cards generally use chip-and-PIN technology.
 This is where cardholders authenticate their transactions with a personal identification number (PIN) at checkout, like you do with your debit card.
 In the U.S., chip-and-signature cards are more common.
-These cards need the cardholder’s signature at point of purchase instead of a PIN.
+These cards need the cardholder’s signature at the point of purchase instead of a PIN.

 If you don’t have a chip-and-PIN card when traveling in Europe, you don’t need to worry too much.
 Most payment terminals now accept both types of cards.
 And merchants will ask for a signature if they need it.